Pips Answer for Thursday, April 2, 2026

 Tackling the Big One

-Nyt Pips hard answer for 2026-04-02
+NYT Pips hard answer for 2026-04-02

-Answer for 2026-04-02
+Complete answer for 2026-04-02 (Hard)

 Wow, the hard puzzle was quite the journey today!
 I felt a bit lost at first because the grid is so large, but I found my footing by looking for the sum of 0 at [6,4] and [7,4].
 That has to be two zeros, which gave me a great starting point in the lower half of the board.
 I also looked at the greater than 9 region at [1,6] and [2,6].
 Since the highest number on a domino is 6, I knew those two cells had to be a combination of high numbers like 4, 5, or 6.